 In addition to imprisonment, those found guilty of forgery may also face a fine.
 The size of the fine will depend on the seriousness of the offence.
 In some cases, the fine could be substantial, particularly if the forged documents are of significant value, such as financial documents, cheques, or official government papers.

-For example, someone convicted of forging a cheque could be required to pay a fine and serve prison time.
-The Court may impose a fine as a supplementary punishment, aiming to discourage offenders from committing similar crimes again.
+For example, someone convicted of cheque forgery could be required to pay a fine and serve a prison term.
+The Court may impose a fine as a supplementary penalty to deter offenders from committing similar crimes again.

 3. Both Imprisonment and Fines